tb/hands-on-flexbox-svg/README.md

 ## Required Preparation

-1. run $ npm install
+1. run `$ npm install`
 2. ensure your 8080 port is free to use
-3. run $ webpack-dev-server --progress --colors
+3. run `$ npm run dev-server`
-4. open http://localhost:8080/webpack-dev-server/bundle in your browser
+4. open [http://localhost:8080/webpack-dev-server/bundle](http://localhost:8080/webpack-dev-server/bundle) in your browser

 ## Slides
 Will be added later

-## Code

 ### Example Code
 Will be added later

 ### Workshop Code
 Will be added later

 ### App Server